admanaut/servant-box/README.md

 And finally host the API and Swagger UI in Heroku.

 ## Servant server
-A simple REST API built with servant-client.
+A simple REST API built with servant-server.

+## Servant client
+TODO

 ## Servant swagger
 TODO